tmattio/spin/template/cli/template/CONTRIBUTING.md

 - Create a tag with the version found in `{{ project_slug }}.opam`, and push it to your repository.
 - Create the distribution archive.
-- Publish the distribution archive to a Github Release.
+- Publish the distribution archive to a GitHub Release.
 - Submit a PR on Opam's repository.

-When the release is published on Github, the CI/CD will trigger the `Release` workflow which will compile binaries for all supported platforms and add them to the Github Release as assets.
+When the release is published on GitHub, the CI/CD will trigger the `Release` workflow which will compile binaries for all supported platforms and add them to the GitHub Release as assets.

 ### Repository Structure